The Withdrawal Of Money From An ATM By The Use Of Force Or Threatened Use Of Force Qualifies As An Extension Of The Bank For Robbery Purposes

 Well under the statute and applicable case law, there was no indication that the defendant possessed a weapon in order to conduct the above acts of theft.
 Also, under Massachusetts Law, a defendant can be charged and found guilty of armed robbery, even if he or she did NOT possess a weapon.
 In cases where an individual threatens another by indicating the possession of a weapon in which causes fear under which money is turned over, and they immediately leave the scene and are apprehended later, can be charged with armed robbery as opposed to unarmed robbery.
 The clear factor is, whether the defendant had the adequate time to dispose of the uttered weapon, before being apprehended.
 Under Massachusetts Law that time can be rather quick, as the inherent disposability of a knife or gun, lends itself to being disposed of rather quickly.

 As a former prosecutor, I investigated, prosecuted and tried many such cases, and related offenses, at the district court and superior court level.
 That also included working with various local, state and federal agencies that were focused specifically in the areas of bank robberies.
 The interesting aspect of such cases was the development of evidence through DNA, Fingerprints, Ballistics, Identification Procedures, and Cell Phone Evidence, all of which I received training on throughout my career as an assistant district attorney.
 Whether you find yourself in the middle of an investigation, facing indictment, or already have been charged, it is crucial that you know your rights.
-Feel free to call Attorney Papachristos, for a free consultation.
+Feel free to call Attorney Papachristos, for an initial consultation.